ShadowDraco/storefront/README.md

 - A `<SimpleCart />` component:
   - Displays a short list (title only) of products in the cart.
     This should be present at all times.
+- A `<ActiveProduct />` component:
+  - Shows Details about selected product.
+- A `<CartPage />` component:
+  - Checkout page with details about the cart.

 ### Testing

 - Tests are accomplished by using Vitest and react testing library.
+- Tests check that components render with proper wording and that redux state is compatible at minimum